In addition to the below, here is a time history of what i have done.

 - Look for great ideas to play with.
 Data Centers are complex environments where risk aversion is a standard practice which leaves a lot of opportunities for those who are willing to try things others haven’t.

 - Translate ideas across silos.
 Executives, technical staff, sales/marketing and users think differently.
 Information in the data center industry is a huge user interface problem which can’t be solved with dashboards.

-- I work for GigaOm Pro as an analyst in areas like Data Centers, Cloud, and Big Data
+- I work part time for GigaOm Research as an analyst in areas like Data Centers, Cloud, and Big Data

 In addition to the industry people, my inspiration to learn new things is my son who has social skills that will take me a lifetime to be as good as his natural talent.